-However, and even though it strongly advises against it, Microsoft has documented a way to bypass the TPM 2.0 check (only a TPM 1.2 will be required) as well as the processor family and model to force the upgrade to Windows 11 on an unsupported Windows 10 PC.
-To do this, simply add the AllowUpgradesWithUnsupportedTPMOrCPU value to the HKEY_LOCAL_MACHINE \ SYSTEM \ Setup \ MoSetup key in the Windows registry.
+However, even though it strongly advises against it, Microsoft has documented a way to bypass the TPM 2.0 check (only a TPM 1.2 will be required) and the processor family and model to force the upgrade to Windows 11 on an unsupported Windows 10 PC.
+Add the AllowUpgradesWithUnsupportedTPMOrCPU value to the HKEY_LOCAL_MACHINE \ SYSTEM \ Setup \ MoSetup key in the Windows registry.

 Force upgrade to Windows 11 on Unsupported PC

-To make your life easier, there is an unofficial tool called MediaCreationTool.bat that automatically creates this value in the registry and makes other changes in order to force an upgrade from Windows 10 to Windows 11 on any computer.
-When checking for compatibility with Windows 11, you will see this message “This PC Can’t Run Windows 11“, but you still want to install Windows 11?
-In this tutorial, we will see how to bypass the TPM 2.0 and processor model check to force install from Windows 10 to Windows 11 on an incompatible PC using the MediaCreationTool.bat utility.
+An unofficial tool called MediaCreationTool.bat automatically creates this value in the registry to make your life easier.
+It makes other changes to force an upgrade from Windows 10 to Windows 11 on any computer.
+When checking for compatibility with Windows 11, you will see the message “This PC Can’t Run Windows 11”, but do you still want to install Windows 11?
+In this tutorial, we will see how to bypass the TPM 2.0 and processor model check to force installation from Windows 10 to Windows 11 on an incompatible PC using the MediaCreationTool.bat utility.

 Please note: Installing Windows 11 on an incompatible PC is at your own risk.
 According to Microsoft, computers that do not meet the compatibility criteria are 52% more likely to experience kernel-level crashes, with Blue Screen of Death (BSOD).
 You, therefore, expose yourself to data loss!
 Microsoft also says that non-compatible PCs might not receive security updates after Windows 11 is installed.
 Unless you know what you’re doing, stick with Windows 10 instead.